team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 ---
 # getUniqueColors index.js
 ## Imported Code Object
-`getUniqueColors` is an asynchronous function that takes an image file path as input and returns an array of unique colors found in the image.
+In this code snippet, `getUniqueColors` is an asynchronous function that takes an image file path as input and returns an array of unique colors found in the image.
 Here's a concise explanation of its functionality:

 1. It reads the image file using the Jimp library.
-2. It scans through every pixel of the image.
+2. It scans through each pixel of the image.
 3. For each non-transparent pixel, it extracts the RGBA color values.
 4. It converts the RGBA values to an integer representation of the color.
-5. It adds this color integer to a Set to ensure uniqueness.
+5. It adds each unique color (as an integer) to a Set to ensure uniqueness.
-6. Finally, it returns an array of all unique color integers found in the image.
+6. Finally, it returns an array of all unique colors found in the image.

-This function is useful for analyzing the color palette of an image or for color-related image processing tasks.
+This function is useful for analyzing the color palette of an image or for tasks that require knowledge of the distinct colors present in an image.

+### Third Party Libaries

+Yes, this function uses the third-party library Jimp (JavaScript Image Manipulation Program) for reading and processing the image.
 ### Third Party Libaries

 Yes, this function uses the third-party library Jimp (JavaScript Image Manipulation Program) for reading and processing the image.